andym388/andym388/README.md

 This App displays the information about my Team Members such as their name, job and a photo image.<br>
 When your mouse hover over the trash icon, it turns red.<br>
 When you click on the trash icon beside each profile, it removes that person's profile from the list of profiles.<br>
-The Team Profile Data is stored as a JSON array having team member objects, so if you refresh the page, it will get the data back and repopulate the page.<br>
+The Team Profile Data is provided as a JSON array having team member objects.
+When you refresh the page, the App will get the data back and repopulate the page.<br>
-Search functionality is also available such that when you type out some Search Characters, it filters and display the matching Names.<br>
+Search functionality is also available such that when you type out some Search Characters, it filters and display the matching Names instantly.<br>
 ► Github Pages: <a href="https://andym388.github.io/a02_1team-profile/">My Team Profile Page</a><br>
 ► Github Repo: <a href="https://github.com/andym388/a02_1team-profile">Source code for this React App</a><br>